bnema/EcoMarket_API/README.md

 ## TODO

 - Map all existing items to the Json file (pictures, descriptions, etc.)
+- Fetch the other data models (Crafting Tables, etc.)
 - Price History logs (not working yet)
 - Crafting cost calculation